 Volcanoes | Ngā hū

 New Zealand's North Island is an active volcanic region, and while eruptions (and the earthquakes that often come before them) are rare, we can't predict them.

+Did you know?

 The Oruanui eruption of the Taupō volcano was the world's largest known eruption in the past 70,000 years!